alohajazz/openworld-soundscape-cced2-dgpu/README.md

 > **⚠️ Important Note on Data Availability**
 >
 > The 56-class underwater SED training dataset used to train the SED head contains sensitive operational data and is **not publicly available**.
 However, the provided weights allow you to reproduce the inference and evaluation steps described in the paper.
 Reference training scripts are also provided for those wishing to train their own models on their own datasets.

+> **Perch baseline (optional)**.
+The Perch 2.0 baseline reported in the paper is optional and is not included in this repository due to external dependencies and distribution constraints.
+Users can reproduce the main BEATs+DAPT results with the provided weights; Perch-based evaluations can be run by supplying Perch embeddings in the same manifest format (see the paper/Methods for the “win10” window definition).

 ## Repository Structure